willshpt/ME433.Kitchen/recipes/Steak.md

 <!---
 Put your name or github username somewhere
 -->
-How to pan sear steak - Xiaowei Bi
+How to pan sear steak

 ### Ingredients
 - 1 New York Strip Steak (about 1 pound and 1 1/4" thick)